aoqia194/Steam-Uploader/README.md

 Building should be done with gcc/clang++/etc.
 Use Mingw64 on Windows. **AVOID MSVC as it is not supported**.

+The only external dependency that is required is curl (and it's dependencies).
+On Windows, it is automatically downloaded and linked against.
+On Linux, it needs to be added via the package manager.

 Building in release mode:

 ```sh